Food & Drink 1 min Read

 In America, pumpkin pie is a traditional Thanksgiving dish, but it can be used in many more recipes, such as lasagna, pasta, and soups.

-Pumpkins are the most famous Halloween time vegetable.
+Pumpkins are the most famous Halloween vegetable.
 I’m sure now after reading these facts that you’ll appreciate them more than ever.

 About The Author